 • Jugend Siegerin – This is the youth female “best in show” for dogs under the age of two.
 There are no working title requirements.

-• KS and KSg – ADRK Klub Sieger/Siegerin for the ADRK Klub Sieger held annually in Germany.
-ONLY A GERMAN BRED AND BORN DOG can earn this title.
+• KS and KSg – KLUBSIEGER is a title given to the best male at a country’s Annual Sieger show (FCI Country), and KLUBSIEGERIN to the best female at that KS.
+The most well known Klubsieger is the ADRK German Klubsieger held annually in Germany.
+ONLY A DOG BRED AND BORN in that country’s KS can earn this title.
 This title will have a number after it to indicate the year the title was given.

-• KJS and KJSg – ADRK Klub Youth Sieger/Siegerin (Jugend Sieger or Jugend Siegerin).
-This is the title given to the best male and female YOUTH at the annual ADRK KS held annually in Germany.
+• KJS and KJSg – Klub Youth Sieger/Siegerin (Jugend Sieger or Jugend Siegerin).
+This is the title given to the best male and female YOUTH at the annual KS held annually in FCI Countries.
 Again, there will be a number after the title to indicate the year the title was given.

 • NS and NSg – National Club Sieger/Siegerin